jeffreykegler/hoonlint/misc/whitespace.md

 This is, frankly, opaque, but it will be followed by a number of example which hopefully will make the concept clearer.

 Informally, reanchoring is a method of conserving indentation.
 Reanchoring moves the anchor column left on the rune line, so that it becomes based at a parent brick earlier in the rune line.
 The column of the parent brick becomes the **anchor brick column**.
-All parent bricks contribute to the backdenting, so that there is an **reanchor offset**.
+All parent bricks contribute to the backdenting, so that all the per-brick offsets are added together to produce an **reanchor offset**.
 The anchor column is the anchor brick column, plus the reanchor offset.